The Popcorn

 "The Popcorn" is a 1969 instrumental written and recorded by James Brown.
 It was the first of several records Brown made inspired by the popular dance of the same name.
 Released as a single on King Records, it charted #11 R&B and #30 Pop.
 It also appeared as the title track of an album released the same year.
+The full 4 minute and 32 second recording of the song was released in 1996 as part of the Foundations of Funk – A Brand New Bag: 1964–1969 compilation album.

+Like most other songs on The Popcorn album, The Popcorn was recorded after a concert in Dallas at the empty Dallas Memorial Auditorium on August 26, 1968.
+The live performance that preceded this recording was released on the album Say It Live and Loud: Live in Dallas 08.26.68 in 1998 and featured a previously unheard performance of the song during the show.

 Background

-The recording's bassline shares great similarities with Cold Sweat.
-In fact, it's a revamp of an earlier single "Bringing Up the Guitar" by Alfred Ellis and The Dapps, featuring the same band on this recording.
+The Popcorn was the road arrangement of an earlier single entitled "Bringing Up the Guitar" by Alfred Ellis and The Dapps, featuring many of the same band members.